EmergenceAI/Agent-E/README.md

 - **`ADDITIONAL_SKILL_DIRS`** *(optional)*
   A comma-separated list of directories or `.py` files where additional skills can be loaded from.
 This is used to dynamically load skills from specified directories or files.
   Example: `ADDITIONAL_SKILL_DIRS="./private_skills,./extra_skills/my_custom_skill.py"` would be added to the `.env` file (or equivalent)

+- ** `USE_PLANNER`** *(optional)*
+Set to `true` or `false` (Default: `true`).
+Indicates whether to use the hierachical planner or not.
+If you are not using the hierarchical planner, it is recommended that you embelish the system prompt for the browser navigation agent because it normally gets a lift from the hierachical planner.

 ## Running the Code